FractalBlocks/Fractal/readme.md

 [![codecov](https://codecov.io/gh/fractalPlatform/Fractal/branch/master/graph/badge.svg)](https://codecov.io/gh/fractalPlatform/Fractal)
 [![Build Status](https://travis-ci.org/fractalPlatform/Fractal.svg?branch=master)](https://travis-ci.org/fractalPlatform/Fractal)
 # <img src="https://github.com/fractalPlatform/Fractal/blob/master/assets/FractalLogo.png">
-Build your ideas with elegance and simplicity.
 We believe into more than frameworks, we believe that minimalist and well crafted software will change the world.
+Lets build your ideas with elegance and simplicity with Fractal.

-## How do that Fractal?
+## How do Fractal it?

 - It is minimal, core logic are less than 400 lines of code and you can see how it works
 - Easy integrable and emmbedable by design